mark-chimes/trading-post/README.md

  * Kick out customers you don't like
  * Customers are described on entry
  * Inspect customers to figure out how much they're willing to pay
+ * "Wait" button lets you sit and do nothing for awhile
+ * "Last Event" box so you know what just happened
- * Now only work from 8am to 5pm
+ * Work from 8am to 5pm
+ * Pay rent each day
+ * Limited stock per day - so sell carefully